gaultier/blog/how_to_make_your_own_static_site_generator.md

 Technically I could use the [nohash](https://docs.rs/nohash-hasher/0.2.0/nohash_hasher/) crate to optimize a bit, since the key in the map is already a hash, no need to hash it a second time.
 But I don't bother for now.

 I never clear the cache, because my computer has so much memory.
-This has one advantage: if I undo a change when writing an article, and the work had already finish, I will hit the existing cache entry again.
+This has one advantage: if I undo a change when writing an article, and the work had already finished, I will hit the existing cache entry again.
+Crucially, all HTML files are written to disk every time, wether it was a cache hit or not.
+This is required to avoid the cache and the disk going out-of-sync.

 Skipping all this work is fine for one reason only: generating the HTML for an article is a pure function with immutable arguments.
 If it mutated a variable (for example a search index), I could not easily skip this work.